lfreitasds/Webscraping-Star-Jeans/README.md

 Web scrapping is very appropriate for understanding a competitor's pricing strategy.

 A scheduled ETL process is also extremely beneficial, saving a lot of time and effort.
-The ETL can run independently with the extracted data being moved into a centralized data repository.
+The script can run independently with the extracted data being moved into a centralized data repository.

 ## 6 - Next Steps to Improve